utajum/r7800-uboot-initramfs-recovery-via-serial/README.md

 ## Risks and Expectations

 *   **Extreme Slowness**: The byte-by-byte transfer is inherently slow, potentially taking many hours.
 *   **Data Integrity Considerations**: Any interruption or electrical noise can lead to data inconsistencies.
-However, the process can be repeated from the U-Boot prompt without restarting the router, as the memory addresses will be overwritten correctly in subsequent passes if a byte was missed or corrupted.
+However, the process can be repeated from the U-Boot prompt **without restarting the router**, as the memory addresses will be overwritten correctly in subsequent passes if a byte was missed or corrupted.
 The script does not verify data integrity.
 *   **Environmental Sensitivity**: Power flickers, loose cables, or the computer going to sleep can disrupt the transfer.
 Maintaining a stable environment is crucial.
 *   **Achievable with Persistence**: Due to the nature of serial communication for large files, success requires patience and a stable setup.
 If the `bootm` command fails or results in unexpected output, it indicates a data issue, and another pass of the upload process is recommended.

 If successful, the router will boot a temporary OpenWrt instance from RAM.
 You would then need to flash a permanent `sysupgrade` image.

+## Additional Resources

+*   **OpenWrt R7800 Device Page**: For more detailed information and official documentation regarding the Netgear R7800 and OpenWrt, please refer to the [OpenWrt R7800 Wiki](https://openwrt.org/toh/netgear/r7800).